 GAAP requires us to develop an estimate of the number of share-based awards that will be forfeited owing to employee turnover.
 Quarterly changes in the estimated forfeiture rate can have a significant effect on reported share-based compensation, as the effect of adjusting the rate for all expense amortization after the grant date is recognized in the period the forfeiture estimate is changed.
 If the actual forfeiture rate proves to be higher than the estimated forfeiture rate, then an adjustment will be made to increase the estimated forfeiture rate, which would result in a decrease to the expense recognized in the financial statements.
-If the actual forfeiture rate, which would result in an increase to the expense recognized in the financial statements would affect our operating expenses and additional paid-in capital, but would have no effect on our net asset value.
+If the actual forfeiture rate proves to be lower than the estimated forfeiture rate, then an adjustment will be made to decrease the estimated forfeiture rate, which would result in an increase to the expense recognized in the financial statements.
+Such adjustments would affect our operating expenses and additional paid-in capital, but would have no effect on our net asset value.